MultiTonic/GitTonic/README.md

-# multitonic
+# Git Tonic : Git Capable AI Team

-🌟MultiTonic : Pluripotent AGI-style agent of agents that can build and deploy its own stack, go online and produce multi media outputs autonomously
+A part of 🌟MultiTonic : Pluripotent AGI-style agent of agents that can build and deploy its own stack, go online and produce multi media outputs autonomously

 # Automate Scientific Data Publishing